Blog · By The Packaging Vista Team · June 20, 2026

 How right-sizing cuts the bill

 A box built to the product lowers the dimensional weight directly, and cuts void fill too.
 Over hundreds or thousands of orders, that adds up fast.
 See how to measure and mailer box sizes.
+Right-sizing also reduces damage, because a snug box does not let the product slide and tumble in transit, and it improves the unboxing by removing the disappointing pile of filler that comes with an oversized box.

 Custom sizing is the fix